-The research evidence for routine cleaning is largely limited to ecological studies and weak quasi-experimental and
+The research evidence for routine cleaning is largely limited to ecological studies and weak quasi-experimental and observational study designs.

 It is expected that all patients and staff of Australian healthcare facilities would highly value minimising infections through safe and effective cleaning of general surfaces as well as those more frequently touched or handled.